 MITIGATION MEASURE Implementation Timing Responsible Agency or Party if bats are present.
 Visual inspection, trapping, and/or acoustic surveys shall be utilized as initial techniques.
 If roosting bats are found, the biologist shall develop and implement acceptable passive exclusion methods in coordination with or based on CDFW recommendations.
-If feasible, exclusion shall take place during the appropriate windows (February 15-May 1 or September 1-October 15) to a void harming bat maternity roosts and/or winter hibernacula (authorization from CDFW is required to evict winter hibernacula for bats).
+If feasible, exclusions hall take place during the appropriate windows (February 15-May 1 or September 1-October 15) to avoid harming bat maternity roosts and/or winter hibernacula (authorization from CDFW is required to evict winter hibernacula for bats).
 If established maternity colonies are found, a minimum 500-foot buffer shall be established around the colony to protect pre-volant young from construction noise until the young can fly; or implement other measures acceptable to CDFW.
-If a tree is determined not to be an active roost site for cavity-roosting bats, it may be immediately limbed or removed as follows: To a void harming potential foliage roosting bats, limbs shall be lowered, inspected for bats by a bat biologist, and chipped immediately or moved to a dump site.
+If a tree is determined not to be an active roost site for cavity-roosting bats, it may be immediately limbed or removed as follows: To avoid harming potential foliage roosting bats, limbs shall be lowered, inspected for bats by a bat biologist, and chipped immediately or moved to a dump site.
 Alternately, limbs may be lowered and left on the ground until the following day, when they can be chipped or moved to a dump site.
 No logs or tree sections shall be dropped on downed limbs or limb piles that have not been in place since the previous day.
-If the tree is not limbed or removed within four days of the survey, the survey efforts shall be repeated.
-Priorto CFL and RTC MM BIO-6.
-Implement Dusky-Footed Woodrat Protection Measures During Construction Prior to construction, a qualified biologist shall conduct a preconstruction survey for woodrat houses, and clearly flag all houses within the construction impact a rea and immediate surroundings.
-The construction contractor shall avoid woodrat houses to the extent feasible by installing a minimum 10-foot (preferably 25-foot) buffer with silt fencing or other material that shall prohibit encroachment.
+MM BIO-6.
+Implement Dusky-Footed Woodrat Protection Measures During Construction Prior to construction, a qualified biologist shall conduct a preconstruction survey for woodrat houses, and clearly flag all houses within the construction impact area and immediate surroundings.
+The construction contractor shall a void woodrat houses to the extent feasible by installing a minimum 10-foot (preferably 25-foot) buffer with silt fending or other material that shall prohibit encroachment.
 If this buffer and avoidance is not feasible, the qualified biologist shall allow encroachment into the buffer, but preserve microhabitat conditions such as shade, cover and adjacent food sources.
-Prior to construction Additionally, if avoidance is not possible, a qualified biologist shall develop and implement a Woodrat Relocation Plan.
-The plan shall be developed in consultation with CDFW (and review by CCC and California State Parks) and may indude: Step 1.
+Additionally, if avoidance is not possible, a qualified biologist shall develop and implement a Woodrat Relocation Plan.
+The plan shall be developed in consultation with CDFW (and review by CCC and California State Parks) and may include: Step 1.
 Live Trapping.
-Trapping efforts shall not take place during low night temperatures (below 40 degrees Fahrenheit), inclement or extreme weather conditions.
+Trapping efforts shall not take place during lownight temperatures (below 40 degrees Fahrenheit), inclement or extreme weather conditions.
 To reduce affects to vulnerable young during their breeding season, work shall be scheduled between August 1 and October 30.
 Step 2.
 Dismantling.
 For occupied houses, the existing woodrat house shall be dismantled and the woody debris, including cached food and nesting material, carried to the nearest suitable relocation site outside the Project footprint and used to build an artificial shelter.
 If no San Francisco ducky-footed woodrats are captured at a given house, it shall be dismantled by hand to ground level, and the woody debris spread to reduce rebuilding.
 Step 3.
 Artificial Shelter Location and Installation.
 Sites for artificial shelters shall be located in proximity to the original house location and no closer than 20 feet from existing woodrat houses and other artificial shelters.
-Choose the best available microhabitat, ideally in a location with sun and shade and if possible under the same species of tree or shrub as was present at the original house location.
-Relocation sites shall contain biologically-suitable habitat features (e.g. stands of poison oak, coast live oaks, and dense native brush).
+Choose the best available microhabitat, ideally in a location with sun and shade and if possible under the same species of tree or shrub as was present at Prior to construction CFL and RTC